-This session will focus on current and emerging water rights issues in land and water conservation, particularly the challenges posed by climate change.
-We will begin with a discussion of the possible effects of climate change on conservation values and how to accommodate the future unknown effects of climate change in conservation transactions that involve water rights.
-Finally, the session will discuss the stewardship of water and land conservation consistent with conservation values and climate change.
+This session will focus on current and emerging water rights issues in land and water conservation, including the challenges posed by hydrological variability (drought) and climate change.
+Presenters will walk participants through a complex ranch conservation opportunity involving multiple water rights, numerous/competing conservation values, and adjacent private and federal land and water right owners on an over-appropriated stream.
+Finally, we will discuss the stewardship of water and land conservation consistent with conservation values, hydrological variability and climate change.
 The presenters are all practicing water and conservation attorneys with experience in the Rocky Mountain, Intermountain and Pacific Coast states.